We are making some changes to the site, sorry for any inconvenience, but do please pop back soon to see the finished product!

 For further information see the entry for Graham Ison in Contemporary Authors, the prestigious directory of the world’s leading and most prolific authors, published by Thomas Gale of Florida, USA.

-His latest novel, Hardcastle’s Collector, has now been published.
+His latest novel, Suddenly at Home, has just been published.

 More information about Graham Ison and his work can be found on this site.

 AN OLD TIME COPPER